zahrabeng/mark-nodejs-proj--my-little-server/README.md

 If you are on Amazon Linux (the Linux distribution used by Amazon Workspaces), you will need to:

-1. Install `snap` with a one-liner
+1. Install `snap` with a really long one-liner
 ```
 tag_version=v0.1.0 && \
 rpm_version=2.36.3-0 && \